Majkyel/recruitment_challenge/README.md

 ## SOURCE

-To created this project I used:
+To create this project I used:
 1. VueJS Documentation [https://vuejs.org/v2/guide/].

 ## TOOLS